nicoelzer/gnosis-protocol-relayer/README.md

 # Gnosis Protocol Relayer

-A relayer that enables DAOs to swap tokens on Gnosis Protocol using on-chain price oracles.
+A relayer that enables DAOs to swap tokens on Gnosis Protocol using on-chain price oracles from Swapr or Uniswap.

 ## Local Development